google/bms-toolkit/docs/user-guide.md

 partitions), the mount point names, the file system types, and the mount options in valid JSON format.

-When you run the toolkit, specify the path to the configuration file by using either the `--ora-data-mounts` command line option or the `ORA_DATA_MOUNTS` environment variable.
+When you run the oracle-toolkit, specify the path to the configuration file by using either the `--ora-data-mounts` command line option or the `ORA_DATA_MOUNTS` environment variable.
 The file path can be relative or fully qualified.
 The file name defaults to `data_mounts_config.json`.